-We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the geographic structure of the group, the accounting processes and controls, and the industry in which the group operates.
+We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the group and the parent company, the accounting processes and controls, and the industry in which they operate.

-The Group financial statements are a consolidation of the Group's three trading entities, comprising the Group's operating businesses in the iron casting and machining segments.
+The group financial statements are a consolidation of the group's three trading entities, comprising the group's operating businesses in the iron casting and machining segments.

-The Group engagement team performed audits of the complete financial information of all three reporting units.
-Those entities account for 100% of Group revenues and 100% of profit before tax.
-This provided us with the evidence we needed for our opinion on the Group financial statements as a whole.
+The group engagement team performed audits of the complete financial information of all three reporting units.
+Those entities account for 100% of group revenues and 100% of profit before tax.
+This provided us with the evidence we needed for our opinion on the group financial statements as a whole.